tadaspetra/conveneapp/CONTRIBUTING.md

 * CICD Workflow
 * Marketing & Copywriting

+Rules:
-Note: It is recommended to not make pull requests huge.
+- It is recommended to not make pull requests huge.
 If you want to implement a huge feature, break it down into multiple issues, and approach it one at a time
+- If your code is blocking other people work, need to give daily updates as a comment on the issue, or it will be assigned to someone else.

 ## Propose Changes
 If there is not already an issue that you want to work on, create a `proposal` issue.
 Then reach out to one of the collaborators